 - bottoms: pants, shorts, skirts, ...

-- complete outfits: dress, jumpsuits
+- complete outfits: dresses, jumpsuits

 - soft baby clothes and accessories.